 Area Managers / Directors are responsible for strategic areas such as Operations and Safety.
 They may command large incidents.

 The Deputy Chief Fire Officer has strategic responsibility for our Operations directorate and directly supports the Chief Fire Officer/Chief Executive.

-The Chief Fire Officer leads Humberside Fire & Rescue Service and is responsible for ensuring the Service delivers its strategic objectives, keeping the people and properties in the Humberside area safe.
+The Chief Fire Officer leads Humberside Fire and Rescue Service and is responsible for ensuring the Service delivers its strategic objectives, keeping the people and properties in the Humberside area safe.